fourlastor/dante/README.md

 Spanned styledHtml = flavoredHtml.parse(htmlString);
 ```

-Keep in mind that if you don't set anyting, your spannable will have **no styling**, which means all your text will simply have the HTML tags stripped down!
+Keep in mind that this will be executed on the same thread on which `flavoredHtml.parse()` is executed.
+Since loading images might entail executing network requests, make sure you invoke `flavoredHtml.parse()` outside of the main thread if you are also loading images.

 ## Loading images

-You'll have to implement either `ImgLoader` to load images, if you need to load bitmaps (e.g. from the network) you can use `ImgLoader.BitmapLoader`:
+You'll have to implement either `ImgLoader` to load images, if you need to load bitmaps (e.g., from the network) you can use `ImgLoader.BitmapLoader`:

 ```java
 FlavoredHtml flavoredHtml = new FlavoredHtml.Builder(context)